 - Unit rules

-above in SOCS5003 Research Design and have approval of the course coordinator to undertake this unit.
+or SOCS5003 Research Design, and approval of the course coordinator

 - Contact hours

 - contact varies but up to 1 hour a week in a one-to-one meeting with a supervisor or in a small teaching and discussion group